pedrosans/procris/README.md

 width = 100%
 ```

-The style can be customized by creating and editing `$HOME/.config/poco/poco.css`
+The style can be customized by placing a custom css at `~/.config/poco/poco.css`.

-The default CSS can be found and used as a reference at [poco/view.py](poco/view.py)
+The default CSS in the module [view](poco/view.py) is meant to be used as a reference.

-`poco.css` example:
+A possible customization example is:

 ```css
 * {